Tirana Catholic Church – The Last Supper

 This is the Sacred Heart church (Kisha Zemra e Krishtit), run by the Jesuits, in Rruga Kavajës, less than a kilometre from Skënderbeg Square in the centre of the city.
 This is the road that you would go along if you were to take the public bus to Kombinat, where you find the city’s main cemetery and the present location of Enver Hoxha’s grave (he’s not been allowed a lot of peace since his death).

-Previous frescoes were removed when the church was converted to a cinema in the late 1960s and new ones were completed in 1999.
-I don’t know (yet) the name of the painter but the images, although based upon the traditional, have elements that are both interesting and slightly strange, if not to say unique in Christian iconography.
-They are the paintings on either side of the altar.
+Previous frescoes were removed when the church was converted to a cinema in the late 1960s and new ones were completed in 1999 and the painter was Shpend Bengu (born 1962 in Tirana).
+The murals, although based upon traditional images seen in many Catholic churches throughout the world, have elements that are both interesting and slightly strange, if not to say unique, in Christian iconography.
+These murals are on either side of the altar.

 On the left is a depiction of The Last Supper.
 This follows the ‘standard’ representations of this mythical event.
 Christ sits at the middle of the table and is the centre of attention.
 In front of him is a wine goblet and a chunk of bread – the origin of the Eucharist.
 The closest one to him, on his right, will be Peter.
 He has the typical short, curly (greying) hair and is the angry one – you can see he has his right fist tightly clenched.
 Fast asleep (has he drunk too much of the wine or is this a misreading of the event in the Gospels?) is John.
 The youngest, because he doesn’t have a beard, will be Philip or Thomas.
 The others could also possibly be recognised due to the tradition that has grown up over this image.